sepehrsardooeinasab/meg-channel-attention/README.md

-# MEG-Based ADHD vs Healthy Control Classification
+# MEG-Based Attention Modeling for Neurophysiological Classification

 ## Overview

-This project explores deep-learning–based classification of **ADHD and healthy control subjects** using MEG recordings.
+This project explores deep-learning–based approaches for distinguishing **ADHD and healthy control subjects** using MEG recordings.
 The focus is on building an end-to-end signal processing and modeling pipeline, with additional emphasis on interpretability through attention mechanisms.

 ---